Fort Michilimackinac

-Fort Michilimackinac (/fóːt ˌmɪʃələˈmækənɔː/ FAWT MISH-ə-lə-MAK-ə-naw) was an 18th-century French, and later British, fort and trading post at the Straits of Mackinac; it was built on the northern tip of the lower peninsula of the present-day state of Michigan in the United States.
+Fort Michilimackinac (/ˌmɪʃələˈmækənɔː/ MISH-ə-lə-MAK-ə-naw) was an 18th-century French, and later British, fort and trading post at the Straits of Mackinac; it was built on the northern tip of the lower peninsula of the present-day state of Michigan in the United States.
 Built around 1715, and abandoned in 1783, it was located along the straits that connect Lake Huron and Lake Michigan of the Great Lakes of North America.
 A reconstruction of the fort is preserved as the main feature of Colonial Michilimackinac Historic State Park.

 The present-day village of Mackinaw City developed around the site of the fort, which has been designated as a National Historic Landmark.
 It is preserved as an open-air historical museum, with several reconstructed wooden buildings and palisades, and is now part of the state park.